-SOUTH SAN FRANCISCO, CA, Mar 06, 2012 (MARKETWIRE via COMTEX) --Cytokinetics, Incorporated (NASDAQ: CYTK) announced today that the European Medicines Agency (EMA) has granted the company's fast skeletal muscle troponin activator CK-2017357 orphan medicinal product designation for the treatment of amyotrophic lateral sclerosis (ALS), also commonly known as Lou Gehrig's Disease.
-CK-2017357 is the lead drug candidate that has emerged from the Cytokinetics' skeletal sarcomere activator program.
-CK-2017357 is currently the subject of an ongoing Phase II clinical development program in patients with ALS.
+SOUTH SAN FRANCISCO, CA, Apr 19, 2012 (MARKETWIRE via COMTEX) --Cytokinetics, Incorporated (NASDAQ: CYTK) announced today that CK-2017357, its fast skeletal muscle troponin activator, has received Fast Track designation from the U.S. Food and Drug Administration (FDA) for the potential treatment of amyotrophic lateral sclerosis (ALS), also commonly known as Lou Gehrig's Disease.
+CK-2017357, the lead drug candidate from the company's skeletal sarcomere activator program, is currently in Phase II clinical trials intended to inform a potential registration program.
+Cytokinetics anticipates that results from two recently completed Phase II clinical trials, designed to assess the safety and tolerability of CK-2017357 in patients with ALS, will be presented at the American Academy of Neurology 64th Annual Meeting in New Orleans, LA on April 25, 2012.